electricallen/homelab-ansible/README.md

 * A server capable of running Ubuntu either as a VM or directly (~16 GB storage, ~1 GB RAM) - the Ansible target node
 * A domain name
 * A router capable of port forwarding, DDNS, and split DNS override (pfSense is a fantastic option)
 * A computer to be used as an Ansible Control node.
-This must be linux or WSL on a Windows machine
+This must be Linux or WSL on a Windows machine

+Or

+* A VPS with similar capabilities

+And, optionally:

-* Optional - A backblaze b2 bucket for automatic backups.
+* A backblaze b2 bucket for automatic backups.
 Many storage locations can be configured manually through kopia, but only b2 is automated here

 ## How to Use